Tuning query performance with Azure Cosmos DB

 • Parse the SQL query to determine the query execution plan.

-• If the query includes a filter against the partition key, like SELECT * FROM c WHERE c.city = "Seattle", it is routed to a single partition.
-If the query does not have a filter on partition key, then it is executed in all partitions, and results are merged client side.
+• If the query includes a filter against the partition key, like SELECT * FROM c WHERE c.city = "Seattle", it's routed to a single partition.
+If the query doesn't have a filter on the partition key, then it's executed in all partitions and results from each partition are merged client side.

 • The SDK performs a summarization of the query results across partitions.
 For example, if the query involves an ORDER BY across partitions, then results from individual partitions are merge-sorted to return results in globally sorted order.
 If the query is an aggregation like COUNT, the counts from individual partitions are summed to produce the overall count.

 The SDKs provide various options for query execution.
-For example, in .NET these options are available in the FeedOptions class.
-The following table describes these options and how they impact query execution time.
+For example, in .NET these options are available in the QueryRequestOptions class.
+The following table describes these options and how they affect query execution time.

 Option Description

 MaxItemCount The maximum number of items to return per round trip to the server.
-By setting to -1, you can let the server manage the number of items.
-Or, you can lower this value to retrieve only a small number of items per round trip.
+You can set it to -1 to let the server manage the number of items to return.

-MaxDegreeOfParallelism Gets or sets the number of concurrent operations run client side during parallel query execution in the Azure Cosmos DB database service.
+MaxConcurrency Gets or sets the number of concurrent operations run client side during parallel query execution.
 A positive property value limits the number of concurrent operations to the set value.
-If it is set to less than 0, the system automatically decides the number of concurrent operations to run.
+You can set it to less than 0 to let the system automatically decide the number of concurrent operations to run.

 ResponseContinuationTokenLimitInKb You can limit the maximum size of the continuation token returned by the server.
-You might need to set this if your application host has limits on response header size.
-Setting this may increase the overall duration and RUs consumed for the query.
+You might need to set this if your application host has limits on response header size, but it can increase the overall duration and RUs consumed for the query.

 {